susanBuck/notes/07_SysAdmin/04_PATH-Variable.md

 ## What is the PATH variable?

-When you run a command in the CL, it looks for the executable files using the directories listed in your *PATH variables* as a map.
-Given this, when you add a new executable, you may need to specify it's directory in your PATH variable.
+When you run a command for a program in CL, it looks for the corresponding executable files using the directories listed in your *PATH variables* as a map.
+Given this, when you add a new executable/program you wish to use via CL, you have to add its directory to your PATH variable.

 ## View your current PATH

-Mac users, this command will show you your PATH variable:
+Mac users, this command will show you your current PATH variable:

 ```bash
 $ echo $PATH
 ```

-Windows/Cmder users, this command will show you your PATH variables.
+Windows/Cmder users, this command will show you your current PATH variable:

 ```bash
 $ PATH